SYSTRAN/similarity/README.md

  (needs word alignments in input FILE)

-* 'r': replace sequences with equivalent part-of-speech
+* 'r': replace sequence with equivalent part-of-speech
  <pre>Where wait for the Euro ?
 Pourquoi attendre l ' Euro ?
 1.0 -1.0 -1.0 -1.0 -1.0 -1.0  1.0 -1.0 -1.0 -1.0 -1.0 -1.0</pre>

  (needs word alignments and source POS-tags in -data FILE and equivalent sequences in -replace FILE)